kennyzhangdev/ui5depchk/README.md

 If you see "plugin is loading initial data", just retry.
 This only happens for the first time plugin loaded.

+Due to the dependency on module `node-persist`, a `.node-persist` folder will be created.
+Ignore this path in your `.gitignore`

 ## Supported Rules

 - no-deprecated-api